My hen has stopped laying what do I do?

 What should I know about feeding peafowl and guinea fowl and feeding waterfowl?

-Peafowl, guinea fowl and waterfowl tend to be kept in large enclosures or free ranging, meaning they will gain significant nutrition form grass and vegetation, as well as insects and other invertebrates.
-Alongside this, an age appropriate compound feed should be provided to ensure that the birds receive a balanced diet.
+Peafowl, guinea fowl and waterfowl tend to be kept in large enclosures or free ranging, meaning they will gain significant nutrition from grass and vegetation, as well as insects and other invertebrates.
+Alongside this, an age-appropriate compound feed should be provided to ensure that the birds receive a balanced diet.
 Generally speaking young guinea fowl and peafowl require a higher protein diet than poultry chicks to facilitate healthy growth and development.
-For this reason, standard poultry starter crumbs and grower pellets are not ideal; instead Smallholder Range Turkey Starter Crumb and Grower Pellets are more appropriate for young guinea fowl and peafowl due to their higher protein levels.
+For this reason, standard poultry starter crumbs and grower pellets are not ideal; instead, Smallholder Range Turkey Starter Crumb and Grower Pellets are more appropriate for young guinea fowl and peafowl due to their higher protein levels.
 As adults, peafowl and guinea fowl can be fed Ornamental Poultry Pellets as a maintenance diet or for breeding purposes, specialist Poultry breeder Pellets would be ideal.

 Young waterfowl should ideally be fed on specific waterfowl feeds such as Smallholder Range Goose and Duck Starter Crumb and then moving on to Goose and Duck Grower/ Finisher Pellets.
 It is not recommended that waterfowl are fed feeds intended for poultry as some poultry starter crumbs and grower pellets will contain coccidiostats (drugs to help prevent the parasitic disease, coccidiosis) which are potentially harmful to waterfowl.
-However, all Smallholder Range poultry feeds are drug free and therefore can safely be fed to waterfowl in the absence of specific waterfowl feeds.
+However, all Smallholder Range poultry feeds are drug-free and therefore can safely be fed to waterfowl in the absence of specific waterfowl feeds.
 As adults, ducks and geese can be fed poultry layers pellets or Goose & Duck Breeder Pellets during the breeding season.